Labaro7/TFG/README.md

   - Visualization of statistics.

 ## 🖥️ Technologies used
-- Crow C++ framework to create the web server.
+- Crow C++ framework to make the web server.
 - MySQL, MySQL Workbench and Connect/C++ for the database.
 - HTTPS (HTTP over SSL/TLS) for security.
 - Qt for the statistics visualization (not done yet).